Find out Phonicsplay can be used to develop early literacy skills in your classroom.

 There are a number of resources on the site which are always free, two week free trials are available, school subscriptions are valid for pupils to use from home and all the comics on the PhonicsPlayComics site remain free.
 The free jan21/march20 login has been withdrawn.

-To receive a password update email, please visit the Lost Password Thank you very much for your ongoing support.
+To receive a password update email, please visit the Lost Password.

 According to the company policy, all the new subscribers get fourteen days time during which they can cancel their subscription and receive a full refund.